Dlo3/floe/README.md

 # One Month Rails

-This is the floe sample appliction for
+This is the floe sample application for
 (*One Month Rails*)

 by (Derek)